Roy Orbison: Early life

 The Orbison family moved again in 1946, to Wink, Texas, in search of employment.
 Orbison described life in Wink as "football, oil fields, oil, grease, and sand" and expressed relief that he was able to leave the desolate town.
 (Note: Ellis Amburn argues that Orbison was bullied and ostracized in Wink and that he gave conflicting reports to Texas newspapers, claiming that it was still home to him while simultaneously maligning the town to Rolling Stone.)
 He was self-conscious about his appearance and began dyeing his nearly white hair black when he was still young.
 He was quiet, self-effacing, polite, and obliging.
-During recess at school, he played guitar by himself while the other kids were playing physical games.
+During recess at school, he played guitar by himself while the other kids played physical games.
 As a teenager, Orbison's lack of sporting ability left him with shyness and low self-esteem.
-He was always keen to sing, however, and considered his voice memorable, but not great.
+He was always keen to sing, however, and considered his voice memorable but not great.